rasabi42/nps-retention-analysis/README.md

 ## Key Takeaway

 Multi-category users — particularly those engaging with TV/Movies and Books together — were significantly more likely to be Promoters and showed higher long-term engagement.
-The NPS decline between 2021 and 2025 was partly **compositional**: the growing newsletter segment had a lower baseline Promoter rate (24%) than app users (34%), rather than reflecting deteriorating experience among existing users.
+The NPS decline between 2021 and 2025 was partly **compositional**: the growing ProductB segment had a lower baseline Promoter rate (24%) than ProductA users (34%), rather than reflecting deteriorating experience among existing users.

-**Decision:** Multi-category newsletters were retained as the primary format based on these findings.
+**Decision:** Multi-category ProductBs were retained as the primary format based on these findings.

 **Secondary recommendation:** Early retention intervention.
 W2 and M2 activity were leading indicators of both sessions and NPS — onboarding investment in the first 8 weeks is likely high-leverage.